Skip to main content

 2. Create Transactions - Process payments for approved customers

-3. Webhook Integration - Get real-time KYB status updates
+3. Webhook Integration - Get real-time KYB status updates (see the full event list for all available events)

 4. Testing - Test your onboarding flow